-The Council for Exceptional Children (CEC) is the largest international professional organization dedicated to improving the educational success of children and youth with disabilities and/or gifts and talents.
+The Council for Exceptional Children (CEC) is the largest international professional organization dedicated to improving the success of children and youth with disabilities and/or gifts and talents.

 CEC advocates for appropriate governmental policies, sets professional standards, provides professional development, and helps professionals obtain conditions and resources necessary for effective professional practice.
 CEC is known as THE source for information, resources, and professional development for special educators.

 CEC has local Units in all 50 states and Canada, as well as 18 optional Special Interest Divisions focused on a specific topic, specialty area, role, or exceptionality.
 We also have CEC Student Chapters at hundreds of colleges and universities.

 Our Mission and Vision

 High-quality education that is inclusive and equitable for individuals with disabilities.

 Cultivating, supporting, and empowering education professionals who work with individuals with disabilities by:

 - Advocating for education professionals and for individuals with disabilities, and/or gifts and talents

 - Promoting diversity, equity, inclusivity, and accessibility